Hazel – Wisdom

 Genus: Corylus – Family: Betulaceae

-Message: The spirit of the hazelnut encourages entrepreneurial pursuits based on the wisdom we have gained.
-This is a time of new beginnings and manifestation; especially pertaining to something we have been dreaming of.
-Regardless of how we pursue our dreams the hazel reminds us to retain our childlike sense of wonder.
+Message: Hazel encourages us to dream as we reconnect with the wonder and wisdom of nature.
+This is a time of new beginnings, especially pertaining to something we have been wishing for.
+Regardless of how we pursue our dreams, the hazel tree reminds us to retain our sweetness and childlike sense of wonder.
+Hazel encourages us to see that the challenges we face are also opportunities to grow and gain even more wisdom.

-Challenge: Becoming complacent or lazy, losing touch with the wonderment of life.
-Focusing on short-term pleasures versus envisioning long-term goals.
+Challenge: Losing touch with the wonderment of life.

 If you liked what you read and want more... you may be interested in having the actual guidebook and card deck.
 The 204 page full-color book is sold separately from the cards.
 My goal is to find a publisher who can offer this as a set.
 In the meantime, you can purchase either the book or cards via these links.
 Thank you for your support.
 Laural